Maryland lawmakers target Gov. Hogan’s self-destructing messages

 Hogan’s administration has said he will turn over to the State Archives all emails, which are handled on a Google platform, at the end of his term, presumably late this year.
 The governor’s spokesman, Mike Ricci, told The Post last year that because the governor’s Wickr use is managed by his political apparatus, Hogan has given his staffers no formal guidance on when to use Wickr rather than email.

-“It gives them a wide-open, free path to not have to retain anything that they're saying behind the scenes, on a piece of software that's intentionally meant to mask their communications,” said Sen. Clarence K. Lam (D-Howard), who sponsored the senate version of the bill.
+“It gives them a wide-open, free path to not have to retain anything that they’re saying behind the scenes, on a piece of software that’s intentionally meant to mask their communications,” said Sen. Clarence K. Lam (D-Howard), who sponsored the Senate version of the bill.

 Lam said that while Republican lawmakers may cast the bill as partisan, he does not see it that way.
 “We need to put an end to this and stop this whether it’s a Democratic or a Republican administration next,” he said.